-Fortunately, neuro-optometric therapy can offer relief to many patients with head injuries.
-Contact Richmond Hill Optometric Clinic Neuro-Optometry Center in Richmond Hill to find out how we can help restore your vision and quality of life.
+Fortunately, neuro-optometric therapy can offer relief to many patients with severe head injuries.
+If you've sustained a brain injury, contact Richmond Hill Optometric Clinic Neuro-Optometry Center in Richmond Hill to find out how we can help restore your vision and quality of life.

 How Can Hitting Your Head Affect Your Vision?